Shabeenabd/DataAlchemist-Analysis-Visualization/README.md

 In a world where information is a guiding light, my SQL project has illuminated the path forward, proving the remarkable impact of technology and data-driven insights in the face of global adversity.

-3 Title: Polishing Insights: Data Cleaning in SQL for Housing Data
+(3)  Data Cleaning in SQL for Housing Data

 In the world of data analysis, the journey often begins with raw, unrefined data.
 Enter data cleaning in SQL—a meticulous process that transforms a cluttered dataset into a polished gem of insights.
 With housing data as the canvas, this practice becomes paramount to revealing accurate trends and making informed decisions.

-Data Cleaning Unveiled:

 Data cleaning in SQL involves a series of precise steps:

-Handling Missing Values: Detecting and filling or removing missing values ensures the integrity of the dataset, preventing skewed analysis.
+>Handling Missing Values: Detecting and filling or removing missing values ensures the integrity of the dataset, preventing skewed analysis.
-Addressing Outliers: Identifying and managing outliers maintains the dataset's reliability by reducing the impact of anomalies.
+>Addressing Outliers: Identifying and managing outliers maintains the dataset's reliability by reducing the impact of anomalies.
-Standardizing Formats: Ensuring consistent formats for data like dates, addresses, or currencies guarantees accurate computations.
+>Standardizing Formats: Ensuring consistent formats for data like dates, addresses, or currencies guarantees accurate computations.
-Resolving Duplicates: Detecting and eliminating duplicate entries maintains data integrity and prevents skewing results.
+>Resolving Duplicates: Detecting and eliminating duplicate entries maintains data integrity and prevents skewing results.
-Handling Incorrect Values: Identifying and rectifying incorrect data entries minimizes the risk of incorrect conclusions.
+>Handling Incorrect Values: Identifying and rectifying incorrect data entries minimizes the risk of incorrect conclusions.